Leo-System/School-Tasks-Automation/README.md

 1. Download the dependencies of the libraries needed with the comand `sudo pacman -S xclip python-xlib scrot` so the libraries can execute their comands (This comand is used if you will run the code on a arch based Linux distro, if you will run it on other distro you will need to search how to install them in your distro);

 2. Create a virtual enviroment for python if you don't have one so you can download the Libraries needed and run the code;
-    - To create the virtual enviroment first run `python3 -m venv ~/<your ambient name>`, change <your ambient name> to the name that you want it to have (if you want you can put a dot in the front of the name so the directory of it became a hiden directory).
+    - To create the virtual enviroment, first run `python3 -m venv ~/<your ambient name>`, change `<your ambient name>` to the name that you want it to have (if you want you can put a dot in the front of the name so the directory of it became a hiden directory).
     - After creating it run the comand `source ~/<your ambient name>/bin/activate` to run the virtual enviroment.
 When it is activated you can download the libraries needed and run the code (__NOTE:__ the libraries will be downloaded in the venv, so if you make another one they will note be there);
     - When you finished downloading the libraries and running the program run the comand `deactivate` to exit the virtual enviroment.